 Senior Vice President for Advancement

-Chiu previously served as Vice Chancellor for Advancement at the University of Massachusetts Lowell (UMass Lowell).
-During his five-year tenure the university posted five consecutive record-breaking fundraising years and secured nearly $100 million in new gift commitments.
-Chiu guided strategy and execution for “Our Legacy, Our Place,” the first comprehensive fundraising campaign in UMass Lowell’s history.
+Chiu previously served as Vice Chancellor for Advancement at UMass Lowell.
+During his five-year tenure, the university posted five consecutive record-breaking fundraising years and secured nearly $100 million in new gift commitments.
+Chiu also guided strategy, implementation, and execution for Our Legacy, Our Place, the first comprehensive fundraising campaign in UMass Lowell’s history.

 Prior to UMass Lowell, Chiu spent over four years at Providence College, where he served as Associate Vice President for Institutional Advancement.
 As the Chief Operating Officer, he was responsible for alumni relations, development, and advancement services, building a new team, achieving record fundraising results, and laying the groundwork for the college’s largest capital campaign.

 Chiu also spent over eight years at St. John’s University as Associate Director and Director of Alumni Relations before being elevated to Director of Operations for Institutional Advancement.
 In that position, he oversaw the day-to-day operations for all advancement functions and played a critical role in the successful planning and execution of the university’s $250 million capital campaign.

 Chiu began his Advancement career at his alma mater, the University of Connecticut, where he held progressive roles in the Alumni Association and Division of Athletics.
 His background includes having served as a coach, elevating the women’s volleyball program from last place to it’s first-ever Big East Championship.